 Below are answers to commonly asked questions about COVID-19 and the vaccine. #ThinkAboutIt.

 What are the current CDC guidelines for COVID-19?

-In addition to basic health and hygiene practices, like handwashing, CDC recommends some prevention actions at all COVID-19 Community Levels, which include
+In addition to basic health and hygiene practices, like handwashing, the CDC recommends some prevention actions at all COVID-19 Community Levels, including:

 - Staying up to date with COVID-19 vaccines

 - Following recommendations for what to do if you have been exposed

 - Staying home if you have suspected or confirmed COVID-19